 Hosted by Armando Roman

 Tabatha Lavoie is a corporate attorney who specializes in helping business owners navigate the complexities of selling their business, from corporate documents and contracts to intellectual property and liens.
-She often deals with clients who are looking to plan for succession, sell their business, or enter into some other stage of business.

 She stresses the importance of having the proper corporate documents and contracts in place when selling a business, such as articles of incorporation, bylaws, shareholder agreements, partnership agreements, operating agreements, and minutes.
 In addition, she looks for assignable contracts, any potential triggering events, liens, and titles to property.
-Finally, she looks for any potential problems with intellectual property, such as domain names, telephone numbers, and websites.

 What You’ll Learn: